cilori/primary_production_satellite/README.md

     a. "bird" function: Calculate direct and diffuse components of surface irradiance for all the wavelengths
     b.
 Correct for seasonal variation and cloud cover
 4. Scale/correct irradiance based on satellite PAR
 5. Loop over time intervals/zenith angles.
-At each iteraton:
+At each iteration:
     a.
 Calculate reflection losses at air-sea interface
     b.
 Convert values to get the right units for sam_penguin
     c. "sam_penguin" function: Calculate subsurface irradiance down to euphotic depth (wavelength integration happens in here)